pulp/pulp-operator/docs/quickstart.md

 oc apply -f pulp-catalog-source.yaml
 ```

-Wait few seconds and refresh OCP page, after that you should be able to see `my-pulp-catalog`
+Wait a few seconds and refresh the OCP page.
+After the refresh, you can see a `my-pulp-catalog` entry
 on the OperatorHub tab:
 ![OperatorHub tab](images/1.png "Pulp on OperatorHub tab")

-Click on `Pulp` and then `Install`:
+Click `Pulp` and then `Install`:
 ![Installing pulp](images/2.png "Installing pulp operator")

 ![Installing pulp](images/3.png "Installing pulp operator")